Training for development of innovative youth programs on Adolescent and Youth Health – 2020

 A group of health promotion students were trained to present their health promotion interventions with public.
 This three day training program was conducted in March 2019 by WHO country office with the support of Dr. Jayamal De Silva.
 Trained students were supposed to present an exhibition stall at the “Yowunpuraya” exhibition organized by Ministry of youth affaires in Sri Lanka

-Training programme on community based health promotion interventions for tobacco and alcohol prevention – 2019
+Training program on community based health promotion interventions for tobacco and alcohol prevention – 2019

 A selected group of eight Health Promotion students participated for a training programmeon Social Mobilization conducted by Alcohol and Drug Information Center (ADIC)in December 2019.
 These students got selected for the training following a successful submission of project proposals on community based and social media based interventions for tobacco, alcohol and other drugs prevention.
 These students received financial support to implement the proposed interventions.